freenas/freenas-docs/userguide/storage.rst

 Manual Setup
 ^^^^^^^^^^^^

-The "Manual Setup" button shown in
-:numref:`Figure %s <create_zfs_pool_volman_fig>`
+The :guilabel:`Manual Setup` button shown in :numref:`Figure %s <create_zfs_pool_volman_fig>`
 can be used to create a non-optimal ZFS volume.
 While this is **not** recommended, it can, for example, be used to create a volume